SEO and User Experience (UX)

 Google has over 200 factors it uses when determining how to rank a website.
 Some are more important than others and some are just out of your control.
 Over the past few years we have developed a winning strategy that narrows down and focuses effort on the Google factors that elicit trust and create new opportunities for customers through increased relevant search traffic.
 A focus on SEO and UX together mean a more comprehensive digital marketing strategy because you address both people and Google, and Google will reward you for that.

 Since the dawn of Google there are a few things that have not changed and no one should expect to change.
 Google will always:

 - reward a site that has great content

-- reward a site that is linked to from a variety of relevant and reputable sources
+- reward a site that has backlinks from a variety of relevant and reputable sources

 - reward sites that have a thoughtful and well put together internal linking structure